nus-cs2103-AY2324S1/tp/docs/team/nknguyenhc.md

   * User Guide:
     * Added documentation for the following features:
       * Add an email to a person
-      * Attach a link to a person
+      * Attach a webLink to a person
       * Edit details of a person
   * Developer Guide:
     * Add user stories, use cases and non-functional requirements